Antenna Matching

 Reactance vs. SWR

-Just to make sure this point is as clear as possible...
-With respect to the input impedance of an antenna (mobile or otherwise) that is other than 50 ohms, when the frequency if moved away from the true resonance point, the resistive component increases faster than the reactive component.
-In other words, the apparent SWR decreases, however, the antenna is no longer in resonance!
+Just to make sure this point is as clear as possible.....
+With respect to the input impedance of a mobile antenna that is lower than 50 ohms, when you adjust the antenna to a frequency lower than the true resonant point, the resistive component will increases faster than the reactive component, which causes the indicated SWR to decrease!

-Tech Talk: The reactance readout on an antenna analyzer may not be exactly zero at it's lowest obtainable setting.
-This is due to several factors, not the least of which is the basic accuracy of the instrument in question.
-It may also be due to a nearby broadcast transmitter, and here's how to check.
+The reactance readout on an antenna analyzer may be effected by a nearby broadcast transmitter.
+Here is how to check.
 With the MFJ-259B connected to your antenna, push the mode switch until the frequency counter displays.
 If the SWR meter significantly deflects, you probably have BCI.
 MFJ does sell an optional BCI filter unit for the 259B which eliminates the problem.

 ☜Return☜